HabitatFramework/UserGuide/faq/faq.rst

 Frequently Asked Questions
 **************************

+This is a list of Frequently Asked Questions about the HLU Tool.
+Feel free to suggest new entries!

 Do I have to use IHS with the tool?

 Why does the tool title bar show [Read Only]?